Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 - `sep` - the speration between the value in the table

 ### table.sort(table)
-Makes the sort to alphabetical order
+Makes the table sorted in an alphabetical order

 - `table` - The table you want